 El Capitan is two terrific parks in one.

 On the ocean side of Highway 101 is a wonderful place to camp, swim, surf (fall and winter), picnic, hike, explore tide pools or go for an extended walk on a really beautiful, undisturbed beach.
 The road to the beach is next to El Capitan Creek, which is lined with dense sycamores, willows and coast live oaks.
 There is a self-guided nature trail on El Capitan Point.
-The truly great walk between El Capitan and Refugio State Beach at low tide is filled with intriguing rock formations, birds, views, and ideal beach hiking or running.
+At low tide, the truly great walk between El Capitan State Beach and Refugio State Beach is filled with intriguing rock formations, birds, views, and ideal beach hiking or running.

 To the north of Hwy 101, the park continues, and there is a 10 mile trail filled with views.
 Fewer people visit this part of the park.